Steps in a mediation divorce

 Schedule a free consultation about divorce mediation

-With my help, divorcing husbands and wives may request a decree from almost any county court in Pennsylvania.
+With my help, a divorcing couple may request a decree from almost any county court in Pennsylvania.
 They may choose:

 • their home county, especially if they want or need to file their postnuptial agreement.